-The variable x represents one of the four individual metrics which influence on group decision we test: position along the left/right axis, speed along the left/right axis, position along the front/back axis, and difference with centroid speed along the front/back axis.
-F(x) is either the outcome of group decision, either the probability to turn right (first 2 metrics) of probability to speed up (last two metrics)
+The variable x represents one of the four individual metrics of influence that we test: position along the left/right axis, speed along the left/right axis, position along the front/back axis, and difference with centroid speed along the front/back axis.
+F(x) is the outcome of the group decision, either the probability to turn right (position turning influence, movement turning influence) or the probability to speed up (position speeding influence, movement speeding influence).

 The first term of the equation (in red) represents the probability that the group decision (either turning left/right or speeding up/slowing down) is influenced at time t by a given individual, with probability alpha.
 This term corresponds to a standard logistic function equation.